 Your hands and nails are a physical indication of your health.
 The appearance of your fingernails and hands can also give you insight into any potential underlying health problems.

 It’s very easy to ignore our hands, too.
-Aside from the occasional nail-clipping, when’s the last time you really looked at your palms and digits?
+Aside from the occasional nail-clipping, when was the last time you really looked at your palms and digits?
+This article will examine what your hands may reveal about your overall health.

 If you look at your fingertips, you’ll notice a white-pink coloration.
 The pink, of course, is the blood circulating underneath.